-Beyond oxygenating your body, your breath also regulates your nervous system
+Beyond oxygenating your body, your breath also regulates your nervous system which signals your body to carry out the biochemical functions required for you to have a healthy gut

 Our normalization of these radical imbalances jeopardizes the sustainability of our society